Updated March 16, 2023

 There are many differences between the Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA).
 UGMA came first but was limited in scope.
 UTMA was developed later and adopted by most states.
 Key differences between the two accounts focus on the type of asset that can be contributed and at what age the funds become accessible to the beneficiary.
 UGMA and UTMA are smart after-tax investments in specific circumstances and have no IRS penalty for withdrawing funds.

 You may be wondering how investments are taxed in a UTMA or UGMA account.
 Any profits or income realized is reported on the beneficiary’s tax return, which typically offers lower tax rates.
 Amounts over a certain threshold may be taxed as trusts.
 In some situations, the custodian may report the account on their tax return.
 Unlike UGMA accounts, UTMA accounts can include real estate and insurance policies, while giving the custodians more powers to buy and sell assets in order to boost performance or make withdrawals for the benefit of the minor.
 Consider your investment objectives and the benefits of other options for tax free investments, such as tax-free income funds, money markets, or municipal bonds offered by local governments.
 There are certain tax penalties that a financial professional can help you reduce or avoid.
-A professional advisor can also offer services for business owners and real estate investors, such as structuring a business or help you update articles of your organization.
+A professional advisor can also offer services for business owners and real estate investors, such as structuring a business or helping you update articles of your organization.

 Before deciding to fund a UGMA or UTMA account, it is important to consider your financial goals and decide what you want to accomplish for your child with this account.
 There may be a better option that provides pre-tax, tax-free, or tax-deferred benefits.
 Typically, a UTMA has better performance than a UGMA and is offered by most states.
 Contributions to either account are irrevocable and cannot be changed.
 Legally, the property is no longer yours but belongs to the child.
 Assets can be used for the benefit of the child in the form of a predefined range of eligible expenses.
 While withdrawals are not taxed, in some cases, any unearned income will be taxed at the child’s income bracket.
 These accounts can be easier to open and manage compared to other options like a trust, which often requires professional assistance to set up.
 UGMA/UTMA accounts count as assets towards financial aid which can adversely affect financial aid considerations.
-As well, the issues of large amounts of money become available to a minor reaching the age of majority sparks concerns of responsibility and maturity.
+As well, the issue of large amounts of money becoming available to a minor reaching the age of majority sparks concerns of responsibility and maturity.
 Reach out to a professional tax advisor to find out which account is right for your family.

 Finding the Right Tax-Free Investments